Trump Campaign Store Selling Obama ‘Spy’ Shirt

-In a play towards appealing to the demographic among supporters of Donald Trump who enjoy subtle parodies of modern art, the president’s campaign store is selling a t-shirt that mocks the official portrait of Trump’s predecessor, Barack Obama.
+In a play toward appealing to the demographic among supporters of Donald Trump who enjoy subtle parodies of modern art, the president’s campaign store is selling a T-shirt that mocks the official portrait of Trump’s predecessor, Barack Obama.

 The shirt’s listed price is $28.

-“SPY GAMES!,” the item’s copy reads, in cadence that, probably purposedly, resembles the style of the president’s tweets.
+“SPY GAMES!” the item’s copy reads, in a cadence that, probably purposely, resembles the style of the president’s tweets.
 “We can’t let Democrats and their cronies in the Fake News cover up corruption in the SWAMP!
 We must FIGHT BACK and GET ANSWERS.
-Get your LIMITED EDITION “I Spy Trump” Tee NOW!”
-In addition, the website says, “wiretapping not included.”
+Get your LIMITED EDITION ‘I Spy Trump’ Tee NOW!”

-The “spying” allegations were first made by Trump in a tweet on March 4, 2017, in which he declared “Terrible!
-Just found out that Obama had my “wires tapped” in Trump Tower just before the victory.
+The “spying” allegations were first made by Trump in a tweet on March 4, 2017, in which he declared, “Terrible!
+Just found out that Obama had my ‘wires tapped’ in Trump Tower just before the victory.
 Nothing found.
 This is McCarthyism!”

-Nothing has ever been substantiated in regards to an actual wiretap being placed on Trump Tower by Obama or his administration, and it’s not clear where Trump got the idea that it had.
+Nothing has ever been substantiated in regards to an actual wiretap being placed in Trump Tower by Obama or his administration, and it’s not clear where Trump got the idea.

 I wonder how many of those 4 in 10 people bought this t-shirt from the Trump/Pence 2020 campaign website (not some t-shirt store in Daytona Beach, but the Trump/Pence campaign website…which is totally normal I suppose). pic.twitter.com/VCQtRB3zEC